neo-project/docs/docs/en-us/reference/rpc/latest-version/api/sendrawtransaction.md

 ﻿# sendrawtransaction Method

-Broadcast a transaction over the NEO network.
+Broadcasts a transaction over the NEO network.

 ```json
 {